KohaILS/koha-manual-zh-cn/source/pointofsale.rst

 -------------------------------------------------------------------------------

 When you first go in the point of sale module, the left side will show all the items for sale.
-These are :ref:debit types <debit-types-label>` that were marked as 'Can be sold'.
+These are :ref:`debit types <debit-types-label>` that were marked as 'Can be sold'.

 On the right side is the current sale.